-Watch this video to learn some simple tips and exercises to help alleviate the pain of plantar fasciitis, usually presenting as foot pain or heel pain.
-For more individualized information, please book an appointment for an assessment of your specific needs.
+Watch this video to learn some simple tips and exercises to help alleviate the foot pain from plantar fasciitis.
+This usually presents as foot pain or heel pain.